EnoughTea/stabilkon/README.md

 let quad_count = map_size.x * map_size.y;
 // Pick grass tile image from atlas; it is located at the very top-left of the texture atlas. let grass_tile_source = [0.0, 0.0, 32.0, 32.0];
-// Standard white color, so tile images will be drawn as-is. let white_color = [1.0_f32, 1.0, 1.0, 1.0];
+// Standard white color, means tile images will be drawn as-is. let white_color = [1.0_f32, 1.0, 1.0, 1.0];
 // When adding a quad to a mesh builder, you can control UV flipping with `UvFlip` parameter.
 // By default the usual left-to-right, bottom-to-top system is used.